 Blood donations help people cope with diseases like sickle cell (affecting more than 90,000 people in the U.S.), and cancer (affecting 14 million (2)), which require frequent blood transfusions.
 Hospitals also need a continuous supply of fresh blood for surgical patients, laboring mothers, and trauma cases (1,3).

-While a necessary and benevolent act, exercisers and competitive athletes should be aware that donating blood is not without physical consequences, including a temporary reduction in endurance performance (4,5,6,7) and in some cases, iron-deficiency (8).
+While a necessary and benevolent act, personal trainers, competitive athletes, and fitness enthusiasts should be aware that donating blood is not without physical consequences, including a temporary reduction in endurance performance (4,5,6,7) and in some cases, iron-deficiency (8).